The University of Wisconsin-Milwaukee College of Health Sciences-Outreach Office presents

 Can I pay by mail, phone or fax?

 Courses require full payment at the time of registration.
 You can choose from a variety of payment methods.
 Payment can be made with a check, company purchase order (P.O.), money order or credit card.
 Checks should be made payable to “University of Wisconsin-Milwaukee.”
-Cash is accepted through in-person registration only, please email ahead (chsout@uwm.edu) if this is what you plan on doing.
-Due to COVID we have limited seats, so if you plan on registering in-person with cash we must reserve your seat in advance.
+Cash is accepted through in-person registration only, please email ahead (sceinfo@uwm.edu) if this is what you plan on doing.
+We have limited seats, so if you plan on registering in-person with cash we must reserve your seat in advance.

 If you register by mail or fax, all registrations will be processed on a first-come, first-served basis.
 You must rank your choices of Saturday workshops.
 While we will make every effort to accommodate first choices, please note that workshops have limited capacities.